pablo-abc/felte/packages/validator-vest/README.md

 ## Usage

-Extend Felte with the `validator` extender and add your schema to the `validateSuite` property of `createForm`'s config.
+Extend Felte by calling `validator` and adding your suite to its `suite`.

 ```javascript
 import { validator } from '@felte/validator-vest';